Scifabric/pybossa.github.io/blog/_posts/2014-07-23-Cities_at_Night.md

 [*Cities at Night*](http://www.citiesatnight.org/) have created three projects on PyBossa-powered crowdsourcing platform [*Crowdcrafting.org*](http://crowdcrafting.org/) (read about it [here](http://pybossa.com/blog/2014/07/04/crowdcrafting/)) to enlist the help of volunteers to classify and analyse photographs in the JSC database.
 The first task is to identify what can be seen in each photograph – stars, a city, an astronaut, darkness or a little green man perhaps?
 This task is carried out in the [*Dark Skies ISS project*](http://crowdcrafting.org/app/darkskies/).

 The next step is to identify the city in a photograph.
-In the [*Lost at Night project*](http://crowdcrafting.org/app/LostAtNight/), volunteers peruse photographs of cities then, on recognising a particular city (perhaps by its shape, notable features or through local knowledge), the location is noted on a world map.
+In the [*Lost at Night project*](http://crowdcrafting.org/app/LostAtNight/), volunteers peruse photographs of cities then, on recognising a particular city (perhaps by its shape, notable features or through local knowledge), its location is noted on a world map.

 ![alttext](/assets/img/blog/ScreenShot5.png "Would you recognise this city as Calgary?
 (Courtesy of The Gateway of Astronauts – Johnson Space Center database) ")
 <p class="post-caption">Photo by <a href="http://eol.jsc.nasa.gov/">The Gateway to Astronaut Photography of Earth (NASA)</a> Would you recognise this city as Calgary?.</p>

 The final task, carried out in the [*Night Cities ISS project*](http://crowdcrafting.org/app/nightcitiesiss/), is to georeference every photograph.
 This involves matching city features in the photograph with the same features on a map.
-The longitude and latitude of the feature are recorded, which helps the [*Cities at Night*](http://www.citiesatnight.org/) team very accurately georeference each photograph.
+The longitude and latitude of each feature is recorded, which helps the [*Cities at Night*](http://www.citiesatnight.org/) team very accurately georeference each photograph.

 # Informing decision-makers

 Once images are accurately georeferenced, they may be used to measure, compare and monitor light emitted by cities at night.
-This information will be fed to governments and local authorities to encourage them take the right decisions to reduce light pollution.
+This information will be fed to governments and local authorities to encourage them to take the right decisions to reduce light pollution.

 # Preliminary results